Print Friendly

 Introduction

-In this lesson you will learn about nominal possession in K’iche.’
-It is a bit more intricate than English or Spanish as K’iche’ has a much richer word morphology.
-You will have a lot of examples and drills!
+In this lesson, you will learn about nominal possession in K’iche’.
+It is a bit more intricate than English or Spanish as K’iche’ has a very rich word morphology.
+You will have plenty of examples and drills!

 TZIJONIKText

-In the following videos, students practice the possessive marker with tat Wel.
+In the following videos, students practice the possessive markers with tat Wel.
 Do you notice a difference between the two?

 KEMCHI’Grammar